 Christopher Morley The Powder of Sympathy

-One of my favorite finds from a used book store is Christopher Morley's The Powder of Sympathy, a 1923 collection of essays from this true man of letters, and the godfather of bloggers.
+One of my favorite finds from a used book store is Christopher Morley's The Powder of Sympathy, a 1923 collection of essays from this true man of letters, best known as the author of Kitty Foyle (the film version of which is famous for Ginger Rogers's only Academy Award for Best Actress), and the godfather of bloggers.

 Byron could not face the scene; he withdrew to the beach and swam off to the Bolivar.
 Leigh Hunt remained in the carriage.
 The fire was so fierce as to produce a white heat on the iron, and to redue its contents to grey ashes.
 The only portions that were not consumed were some framents of bones, the jaw, and the skull, but what surprised us all, was that the heart remained entire.
 In snatching this relic from the fiery furnace, my hand was severely burnt.